tracim/tracim/frontend_lib/README.md

 ## Optimized build

 This build can be included using a `<script>` tag.
-It does not come with all its dependencies which makes it lighter.
+It does not come with all its dependencies which makes it smaller.
 Some of them are in the `tracim_frontend_vendors` bundle.
 This is the build used in Tracim's default configuration.